carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 - "What are Conda channels?"
 - "What are Conda packages?"
 - "Why should I be explicit about which channels my research project uses?"
+- "What should I do if a Python package isn't available via a Conda channel?"
 objectives:
 - "Install a package from a specific channel."
 keypoints:
 - "A package is a tarball containing system-level libraries, Python or other modules, executable programs and other components, and associated metadata."
 - "A Conda channel is a URL to a directory containing a Conda package(s)."
 - "Explicitly including the channels (and their priority!) in a project's environment file is necessary for another researcher to completely re-create that project's software environment."
+- "Understand how to use Conda and Pip together effectively."
 ---

 ## What are Conda packages?